 I wrote the album over about a year and a half which coincided directly with the time leading up to the birth of my daughter and the first year of her life.
 As anyone who’s a parent can attest, that first year doesn’t leave a whole lot of ‘me’ time and your mind is definitely focused on all the new challenges and joys of parenthood.

 I was basically going into the studio whenever I had a free moment, flailing around, and feeling like I was getting nowhere, and was quite potentially never going to write anything with any substance ever again.
 I was just making tons and tons of very long recordings jamming around on the gear.
-At some point though, really as if by magic, I started playing some of these long recordings side by side and realized that I had these 5 very long exploratory pieces that fit pretty well together.
-The fact that I made each of those long recordings, be it a physically playing congas or tweaking some synth sequence without any concern for song arrangement or how it might fit with anything else at all means each individual element is really strong in its own right I think from an evolving sound design perspective.
+At some point though, really as if by magic, I started playing some of these long recordings side by side and realised that I had these 5 very long exploratory pieces that fit pretty well together.
+The fact that I made each of those long recordings, be it a physically playing congas or tweaking some synth sequence without any concern for song arrangement or how it might fit with anything else at all means each individual element is really em in its own right I think from an evolving sound design perspective.

 At the time I was only thinking about that one individual sound.
 In truth it’s almost like that album wrote itself or was beamed in from somewhere else, as I don’t feel like I had much conscious influence over it’s birthing process at all.